varnish/Varnish-Book/varnish_book.rst

    .. note::

       If you want to log to disk you should take a look at ``/etc/default/varnishlog`` or ``/etc/default/varnishncsa`` (or under the ``/etc/syconfig/`` equivalents for Red Hat).
+      ..
+TODO for the author: recall this note when introducing ``varnishncsa``.
-      You can configure those files to run ``varnishncsa`` or ``varnishlog`` as a service in the background that writes to disk.
+      You can configure those files to run ``varnishlog`` or ``varnishncsa`` as a service in the background that writes to disk.

       Keep in mind that ``varnishlog`` generates large amounts of data.
       You may not want to log all of it to disk.

 Log Data Tools
 --------------
-The two most important tools to process that log data are:
+Tools to display detailed log records:

-- ``varnishlog``, used to access request-specific data: An extended access log, provides information about specific clients and requests.
+- ``varnishlog`` is used to access request-specific data.
+It provides information about specific clients and requests.
+- ``varnishncsa`` displays Varnish logs in Apache / NCSA combined log format.

+Statistical tools:

-- ``varnishstat``, used to access global counters: Provides overall statistics, e.g the number of total requests, number of objects and more.
+- ``varnishstat`` is used to **access global counters**.
+It provides overall statistics, e.g the number of total requests, number of objects and more.
+- ``varnishtop`` reads the Varnish log and presents a continuously updated list of the most commonly occurring log entries.
+- ``varnishhist`` reads the Varnish log and presents a continuously updated histogram showing the distribution of the last *N* requests by their processing.

 - If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when starting the corresponding tools.

-In addition, the ``varnishncsa`` tool is often used to write Apache-like log files.

 .. container:: handout

-      All log tools (and ``varnishadm``) takes a ``-n`` option.
+   All log tools (including ``varnishadm``) take a ``-n`` option.
    The Varnish daemon ``varnishd`` itself also takes a ``-n`` option.
-      This option is used to specify a name for ``varnishd``, or the location of the shared memory log.
+   This option is used to specify the instance of ``varnishd``, or the location of the shared memory log.
    On most installations ``-n`` is not used, but if you run multiple Varnish instances on a single machine, you need to use ``-n`` to distinguish one Varnish instance from another.

+   In this course, we will focus on the two  most important tools: ``varnishlog`` and ``varnishstat``.
+   Unlike all other tools, ``varnishstat`` does not read from entries from Varnish log, but global counters.
+   We include ``varnishstat`` in this section, because it is useful to use it with ``varnishlog`` to analyze your Varnish installation.
+   You will find more details about ``varnishncsa``, ``varnishtop`` and ``varnishhist`` in Appendix ##.

 Log Layout
 ----------